JunsikShim/junsikshim.github.io/about.md

 <div style="clear: both"></div>

-I am a professional full-stack web developer with 9+ years of experiences interested in developing fun and useful web applications.
+I am a professional full-stack web developer interested in developing fun and useful web applications.

 Experienced in developing high-performance cross-browser JavaScript and CSS for front-end SPAs in both mobile/desktop environment.

 Skilled in Java/Scala development for back-end service with REST API interfaces.

+Willing to participate in open-source projects!